AndersDeath/diary2/000-current.md

 # 24 April - Mittwoch  - Venice - Berlin - 580 Tag der Einwanderung - Cold Rainy

 It was really hard to carry our baggage in Venice this morning.
+The city has a lot of bridge that we needed to cross with heavy weight.